TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Backport.rst

 .. include:: /_includes/CoreMergers.rst.txt

-First wait until the review process was successfully completed for the most recent affected branch.
+Before you start, wait until the review process has been successfully completed for the most recent affected branch.

 Use Gerrit for the cherry-pick